Willy-JL/F95Checker/README.md

 ## How it works:
-First of all this script was written in Python 3.8.8, makes use of the aiohttp package to make HTTP requests and runs on the PyQt5 window engine, assisted by qasync to work with asyncio loops.
+First of all this script was written in Python 3 and built with Python 3.9.5, makes use of the aiohttp package to make HTTP requests and runs on the PyQt5 window engine, assisted by qasync to work with asyncio loops.
  - Creates a session to keep cookies alive through search requests.
  - Logs into an account (this is necessary to view spoilers / link and to check alerts / inbox).
  - Checks if the link to a game changed (usually the version tag in the thread title changes).